 Pet parenting commonly relies on experience and doing what your parents did before you.
 But sometimes you don’t have the right answers, sometimes you need someone who can accurately answer your questions.
 Pawp offers a 24/7 talk to a vet service.
 Text or video chat with an online vet anytime day or night.
-If you do need to head into a clinic, you can access your Pawp Emergency Fund for $3,000 towards an emergency vet bill.
+If you do need to head into a clinic, you can access your Pawp Emergency Protection for $3,000 towards an emergency vet bill.
 Talking to a vet should be easy and as painless as possible.

 Each week, Pawp’s online vets answer questions from pet parents about cats and dogs.
 In last week’s Ask A Vet, we discussed pet registration and vaccinations.
 This week, Pawp’s vets will talk preventative measures to protect your pet.